motionbank/score-system-frontend/README.md

 $ npm install -g brunch
 ```

-Now fetch the needed modules and libraries:
+Now fetch the needed modules and libraries, run these from inside this directory:
 ```
 $ npm install
 $ bower install